VazkiiMods/Botania/doc/omake.md

 sometimes by author, other times by title, and other times books were simply jammed on the shelves for young readers to slowly slog through.

-This changed when Labellia, a brilliant information studies student, though to organize the world's knowledge into a hierarchical and numerical system, where related topics would be placed near each other numerically.
+This changed when Labellia, a brilliant information studies student, thought to organize the world's knowledge into a hierarchical and numerical system, where related topics would be placed near each other numerically.